- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 - Return all College keys to Residence Life staff or Facilities Management, as applicable.

-- Remove all personal belongings from campus 24 hours after the effective date of approved leave.
-Resident students must be officially checked out of the residence hall by a member of the Residence Life staff.
+- Resident students must be officially checked out of the residence hall by a member of the Residence Life staff.
+Arrangements must be made with the Office of Residence Life to complete a housing cancellation form and be checked out in a reasonable amount of time.
 No storage is available on campus.

-- International students must meet with the Assistant Director of Intercultural Relations before leaving.
+- International students must communicate and discuss a leave of absence with the Office of Intercultural Relations before leaving.

 The actual date of leave is the approval date agreed upon by the Dean of Students.